HYENA-007-CYBER/ros2_notes/README.md

 ##  Objective
 We need to learn about the basics of ROS2
-- Creating a **publisher node** that sends integers.
+- To create a **publisher node** that sends numbers
-- Creating a **subscriber node** that receives those integers, calculates their square, and prints the result.
+- To create a **subscriber node** that receives those integers, calculates their square, and prints the result

 ---